Shuffle/Shuffle-docs/docs/apps.md

 A goal for Shuffle is to make it possible to search outside the apps you currently have.
 This is an [open issue](https://github.com/frikky/Shuffle/issues/24) as of 23.05.2020, but will be worked on.

 **PS: Extended search can be done using the [shuffler search-engine](https://shuffler.io/search)**

+## Debugging apps
+Apps may fail at times, usually due to bad coding on the creators' side.
+This means that to get more information, you may be required to troubleshoot and debug to get the logs.

+More about this in the [app creation](/docs/app_creation#debugging) debugging section

 ## Create apps
 Apps in Shuffle can be made using the App Creator or with Python directly.